Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Related Work

 \section{Related Work}

-The purpose of model merging is to create a model combining the knowledge contained in different networks.
 First, we introduce existing methods that have a similar purpose to model merging and organize the differences with model merging.
 Then, we introduce LMC, which is closely related to model merging.
 Finally, the differences with existing model merging research are summarized.

 {\bf{Continuous learning.}} Continuous learning is a method for learning new knowledge while retaining previously acquired knowledge~\citep{silver2013lifelong}.
 A major strategy in continuous learning is to separate the weights used for learning between Datasets A and B~\citep{kirkpatrick2017overcoming,mallya2018packnet}.
-In continuous learning, the training of Dataset B requires information from the training of Dataset A, and Model AB is acquired directly.
-Thus, Dataset B must be re-trained from scratch when merging different pairs of datasets, e.g., Datasets B and C. Model merging, on the other hand, has the advantage of not requiring Models A and B to be re-trained, since it is performed after Datasets A and B have been trained independently.

 {\bf{Federated learning.}} Federated learning is a learning method without directly sharing the datasets in cases where each training dataset is distributed~\citep{mcmahan2017communication}.
-Federated learning is promising in terms of data privacy, security and the use of heterogeneous data, since datasets are not shared.
+Federated learning is promising in terms of data privacy, security, and the use of heterogeneous data, since datasets are not shared.
 Instead of sharing data points, gradients of weights for losses are shared.
-Federated learning has a similar purpose to model merging with condensed datasets, in that it creates a model that can be adapted across the dataset without sharing the raw dataset.
-In federated learning, the model must be re-trained from scratch when merging different new pairs of datasets.
-Model merging, on the other hand, does not require re-training.
+Like model merging with condensed datasets, federated learning aims to create a model that adapts to the entire dataset without the need to share the raw data.

+Continuous learning and federated learning often involve a dependency where the training of Model B relies on Model A, limiting adaptability to pre-trained models.
+Conversely, model merging allows flexible combinations with other models like Model C without retraining.
+This is because model merging is conducted independently after the training of Models A and B.